Who can access Fonerwa?

 - Conservation & management of natural resources strengthened and sustained.

 - R&D and technology transfer and implementation facilitated and utilised.

 - Environment and climate change issues mainstreamed into policies, programmes, plans, budgets and activities for public and non-public agencies.

 WHO CAN APPLY

 The Rwanda green Fund provides grant to civil society to implement green projects that have the potential for transformative change and that align with Rwanda’s commitment to building a strong climate resilient and green economy.

 When to Apply

-The call for proposal for civil society is open for submitting proposal to FENERWA.
+The call for proposal for civil society is closed for submitting proposal to FENERWA.

 The Rwanda green Fund provides innovation grant and credit line to private sector to respond to Environment and Climate Change related challenges facing Rwanda as well as the aspiration to have green growth path to development.

 The credit line, a subsidized loan facility, provided by the Fund and administered by the Rwanda Development Bank provides funding to transformative projects that will demonstrate clear impact in achieving national and sectoral priorities.